hghhgh/dm4js/README.md

 bestChoice is 2 which means SSD Pioneer APS-SL2 is the best.

 ## Extracting a Model
+We use genetic algorithm to find desired model.
+The genetic algorithm is a global optimizer that means if there is a solution it can find it, and the result model is global optimum if the algorithm runs enough iterations.
 To find a model that fits on an ordered choices is as below :
 ```
 let model = [